GibsDev/node-password-manager/README.md

 - Fix className use on custom components
 - Add styles to each custom component
 - Make passwords deletable (with strict confirm)
+- Look into code splitting for imports (react, webpack)

 ### Other